jmangt/test-driven-puppet/git.md

 A `tag` in Git is a way for your to put a bookmark in your commit history.
 Think about it as a flag that your can reference for comparing or checking out code.
 Each tag can also contain a message that can help you remember why is it there.

-In our work flow we will use them to mark a new release in our Puppet module.
+Adding tags to our commit history will allow us to mark certain commits as a `release`.
+This means that others will be able to reference that `tag` and get an exact copy of our module in that point.

 Add a tag to the latest commit of your `master` branch.